CloudCoded/30-Days-Of-JavaScript/Day_1/README.md

-     true // if the light is on, the value is true false // if the light is off, the value is false Undefined
+     true // if the light is on, the value is true false // if the light is off, the value is false

+<li>Undefined</li>
-     In JavaScript, if we don't assign a value to a variable, the value is undefined.
-In addition to that, if a function is not returning anything, it returns undefined.
+<p>In JavaScript, if we don't assign a value to a variable, the value is undefined.
+In addition to that, if a function<br> is not returning anything, it returns undefined.</p>

       let firstName
       console.log(firstName) // undefined, because it is not assigned to a value

      Null
      Null in JavaScript means an empty value.